wcarc-on/wcarc-site/minutes/minutes202603.md

 - He is working on reconstituting the detailed members list, which allows us to track the membership, dues and contact information.
 - He thanked the many members who have renewed their membership.
-- He asked the members to bring in ideas of Club purchases that would help generating Club activity.
+- He asked the members to bring in ideas of Club purchases that would help generate Club activity.

 ### Vice President's Report

-- Lawrence is working on organizing an in-person regular members meeting the Spring of 2026.
+- Lawrence is working on organizing an in-person regular members meeting in the spring of 2026.
 - Lawrence has been having problems finding speakers.
   Upcoming monthly meeting presentations:
    - Being planned (speakers shall provide a synopsis of their presentation to Lawrence):